tiacsys/bridle/doc/lpnb/getting_started.rst

 Getting started
 ###############

-To quickly get started with the |LPNB|, use the :ref:`Getting Started Assistant <gs_assistant>` to set up your development environment.
+To quickly get started with |BRIDLE|, use the :ref:`Getting Started Assistant <gs_assistant>` to set up your development environment.
 Alternatively, check the :ref:`gs_installing` section for instructions on setting up your environment manually.